Yghan31/multi-tracking-YOLOv8-ByteTrack/README.md

 ## Example Output

 Below is an example of the software in action.
-The left side shows YOLO detections (blue boxes), and the right side shows ByteTrack tracking results (green boxes with IDs):
+It shows ByteTrack tracking results (green boxes with IDs):

 ![image](https://github.com/user-attachments/assets/c9d7b486-7a81-4d7c-89ae-cae611a620bf)
 ---